BG3-Community-Library-Team/bg3-community/Tutorials/dialogue-files-tutorial.md

 To change the voice line, you'll actually want to go into the DialogsBinary file instead, and change the text handle of the node to match the line you want to use!

+#### TLShot

+This controls camera angle changes!
+The CameraContainer UUID will link to a Scenecam entry later in the file, which will link to a specific camera angle in the Dialog Scene file.
+To swap in a new camera angle, just find the UUID for the camera you'd like to use, and then set that as the UUID of your CameraContainer in the node.
+To find a specific camera, you can double check the timeline actors listed for a scenecam; the scenecams will usually list who the camera is looking at, as well as whether a camera is looking over a character's shoulder, etc.

+This is done within a scenecam entry by listing the actor UUIDs for the AttachTo and LookAt attributes.
+If a scenecam uses the same UUID for the LookAt and AttachTo attributes, that's usually a closeup with no other characters present!

+You can add additional camera angle changes to a dialog or cinematic by adding new TLShot nodes, and changing their Start and End times to last for however long you'd want the shot to last!